sunshinescience/saltcv/README.md

 # ImageProcessing
-Given an image, this algorithm generates a mask for the image.
+Analysis of image data via image processing.
+Run-length encoding on the pixel values of the images is performed.
+Essentially, given images, this algorithm generates masks for the images.